Mariusthvdb/custom-ui/examples.md

 In order for a template to return "nothing", return `null` from your template.
 Note that `null` can only be returned using code format, as template literal format always returns a string.

+If you diont need the 2 above, don't use custom-ui.
+Since you came here looking for examples, I take it you do, so read on ;-)

-**Note that those are JavaScript templates evaluated in your browser, not Jinja2 templates which are evaluated server-side and use a different syntax.**
+**Note that all JavaScript templates are evaluated in your browser, unlike Jinja2 templates, which are evaluated server-side and use a different syntax.**

 ### Available variables
 #### Global variables